simonkinsella/go-1brc/README.md

 -----------
 Take a look at my naive 1BRC solution implemented in `/cmd/baseline`.
 Use the shell script to build and run it.

+As a guide, this implementation takes around 18s on my Macbook Pro (M1 Pro)

 Create a new directory under `/cmd/` for your own implementation.

 See here for ideas and direction: https://mrkaran.dev/posts/1brc/